 Looking at their side panels is the simplest method to differentiate one from the other.
 Diapers have elastic, soft panels that wrap over the hips.
 An adult diaper has side panels of adult diapers wrap over the hips, which enable users or caregivers to make changes as needed.

 Some people call pull-ups “incontinence underwear”, “incontinence pads” or even “incontinence pants”, as they do feel like your regular underwear.

 How do pull-ups work?

-Pull-ups should generally be changed based on the severity of incontinence the user deals with.
+The user should generally change pull-ups based on the severity of their incontinence.
 As these are less absorbent, the frequency of change might be higher if the user is experiencing more leakage.

 What is the main difference between adult diaper pants and pull-ups?

 The quick and easy way to distinguish between adult diaper pants and pull-ups is to look at the side panels of the products.

 For adult diaper pants, they have removable tabs on their side panels – similar to baby diapers – and they wrap around the hips for a snug fit.
 This makes it easier for the wearer or caregiver to adjust, put on and remove the diapers, while also providing leakage protection at the same time.